koenrane/KR-new-site/content/import/towards-a-new-impact-measure.md

 I hope to assert without controversy AUP's fulfillment of the following properties:

 ✓ **Goal-agnostic**

-> The measure should work for any original goal, trading off impact with goal achievement in a principled, continuous fashion.
+: The measure should work for any original goal, trading off impact with goal achievement in a principled, continuous fashion.

 ✓ **Value-agnostic**

-> [!quote]
->
-> The measure should be objective, and not [value-laden](https://arbital.com/p/value_laden/):
+: The measure should be objective, and not [value-laden](https://arbital.com/p/value_laden/):
->
+:
-> "An intuitive human category, or other humanly intuitive quantity or fact, is _value-laden_ when it passes through human goals and desires, such that an agent couldn't reliably determine this intuitive category or quantity without knowing lots of complicated information about human goals and desires (and how to apply them to arrive at the intended concept)."
+: > An intuitive human category, or other humanly intuitive quantity or fact, is _value-laden_ when it passes through human goals and desires, such that an agent couldn't reliably determine this intuitive category or quantity without knowing lots of complicated information about human goals and desires (and how to apply them to arrive at the intended concept).

-✓ **Representation-agnostic**
+✓ Representation-agnostic

-> The measure should be ontology-invariant.
+: The measure should be ontology-invariant.

-✓ **Environment-agnostic**
+✓ Environment-agnostic

-> The measure should work in any computable environment.
+: The measure should work in any computable environment.

-✓ **Apparently rational**
+✓ Apparently rational

-> The measure's design should look reasonable, not requiring any "hacks".
+: The measure's design should look reasonable, not requiring any "hacks".

 ✓ **Scope-sensitive**

-> The measure should penalize impact in proportion to its size.
+: The measure should penalize impact in proportion to its size.

 ✓ **Irreversibility-sensitive**

-> The measure should penalize impact in proportion to its irreversibility.
+: The measure should penalize impact in proportion to its irreversibility.
 Interestingly, AUP implies that impact size and irreversibility are one and the same.

 ✓ **Knowably low impact**

-> The measure should admit of a clear means, either theoretical or practical, of having high confidence in the maximum allowable impact – _before_ the agent is activated.
+: The measure should admit of a clear means, either theoretical or practical, of having high confidence in the maximum allowable impact – _before_ the agent is activated.

 The remainder merit further discussion.